Northern Military Administration Office: Training

 The Northern Military Administration Office set up the base in the forest area of about 30 acres in the area of Seodaepasimnipyeong in Wangqing County and built 8 barracks to establish a military academy.
 They requested help from Sinhŭng Military Academy, and were supplied with various teaching materials and a number of officers including Kim Chwa-chin and younger instructors Lee Beom-seok, Lee Jang-nyeong, Kim Gyu-sik, Kim Hong-guk, Choi Sang-un, and Oh Sang-se, citizens and young people coming from home were selected and full-scale military training was conducted.

 Kim Jwa-jin, the commander-in-chief of the Northern Military Administration Office, recruited young men and formed an independence army, with the primary goal of training executives to command the independence army.
-Accordingly, he established the Officer Training Center (士官鍊成所) to educate and train executives at the headquarters headquarters in early February 1920.
+Accordingly, he established the Officer Training Center (士官鍊成所) to educate and train executives at the headquarters in early February 1920.
 Kim Jwa-jin served as the principal of the training center, and requested help from the Sinhŭng Military Academy in the West Jiandao region, inviting several training officers, including instructor Lee Beom-seok, and receiving teaching materials.
 Among the recruited men, about 300 excellent young men who were physically healthy and patriotic were selected and provided officer training.